An unconventional start on an accounting career path

 The ups and downs of an accounting career path

-Having worked as an accountant for more than two decades, in three different countries, Stephen has experienced most of what the field has to offer.
+Having worked as an accountant for more than two decades, in three different countries, Stephen has experienced most of what the industry has to offer.
 “Highlights for me have been helping clients through tough business and personal situations,” Stephen says.
 “It'll sound clichéd, but the benefit I have is working with smart and ambitious people – both the Deloitte team and my clients.”

 But there have also been struggles along the way.
 “I’ve had people lie and deceive – this just saps your energy.
 I regret working with people who do this, but it’s sometimes part of the job.”